-The DSL may seek advice or guidance from Haringey Safeguarding Children Partnership before deciding next steps.
+The DSL may seek advice or guidance from their Area Education Safeguarding Advisor from the Education Safeguarding Service before deciding next steps.
 They may also seek advice or guidance from a social worker at the Haringey's Safeguarding Team service who are the first point of contact for Integrated Children's Services (ICS).